How Student Loans Work in Australia

 Study Requirements

-You generally must:
+Students generally must:

 - Be enrolled in an approved course

-- Satisfy progression rules (where applicable)
+- Satisfy academic progression rules where applicable

-Student Loan Repayment in Australia: 2026 Updates
+Student Loan Repayment in Australia

 When Do You Start Repaying?